Grant Writing 101

 Executive Summary

-Brief one page overview of the proposed program or project.
+Short one-page summary of the planned program or project.

 - Title, start, and end dates